HIASQ/Save-My-Password/README.md

 relate to any form of the Internet only check for an update useing web page for it.
 # The disadvantages of the program!
-1-It contains an Access database.
+It contains an Access database.
 If a device is hacked or accessed in any way, all your information may leak and be manipulated to collect your account on the Internet.
 Because the database is not well protected.
 2-I can not take responsibility for any leakage of your data.
 If necessary,